-Know when to go — most markets are busiest in the morning.
+Know when to go: Most markets are busiest in the morning.
 If you want the best, freshest selection, go early.
 But for the best deals, shop just before the market closes.
 Vendors are loathe to pack up and take goods back to the farm, and will often be open to marking prices down at the end of the day.
 And while it’s most fun to shop at farm markets when the weather is inviting, iffy-weather days might yield more bargains.

-- Farm market shopping is one time to throw your meal plans to the wind.
+Be open to new-to-you produce: Farm market shopping is one time to throw your meal plans to the wind.
 You never know what might be offered, or what might call to you.
 It’s a chance to try new kinds of produce, so approach this kind of shopping expedition with an open spirit.

 Wash berries and put them into clear bowls to tempt those who open the fridge to snack on them.
 Cut up veggies that are good raw (carrots, turnips, bell peppers, etc.) into bite-sized pieces for snacking on later.

-- Farm market shopping isn’t always inexpensive.
+Explore different markets to save money: Farm market shopping isn’t always inexpensive.
 The farm market in my town is on the pricey side; the one an easy 30-minute drive from here is bigger and far more reasonable.
 So my quandary is always whether to save to save time or money.
 I usually opt for the larger, less expensive farm market, as I also like the wider selection.

-- If produce isn’t certified organic, ask the vendor why that is.
+Not organic isn’t necessarily bad: If produce isn’t certified organic, ask the vendor why that is.
 The produce may be virtually organic, just not certified.
 Getting USDA Organic designation can be an expensive and time-consuming process for small growers.
 See more info below.

 What about organic produce?

-I’ve long gravitated toward organic produce and other minimally processed foods (like tofu, for example).
-Given the choice, I always opt for organic; it seems a good idea to minimize exposure to toxic chemicals in our food, when there are so many other environmental toxins over which we have no control.
+Given the choice, I always opt for organic, both for fresh produce and minimally processed foods like tofu.
+It seems like a logical choice to minimize exposure to toxic chemicals in our food, when there are so many other environmental toxins over which we have no control.

 Natural food stores, food co-ops, some farm markets, and a growing number of supermarkets now offer organic choices to consumers concerned with the effects of pesticides, additives, and chemical fertilizers, both on human health and the environment.

 Organically grown foods are most often slightly more expensive than their conventionally grown counterparts, but not so much more as to make them prohibitive.
 Be aware that foods described as “whole” or “natural” aren’t necessarily organically grown.

 As an alternative, some small organic farms might use the label “certified ecologically grown,” or something similar.
 If you know and trust your local growers, you can make the decision to continue buying and supporting their products.

 It’s can be daunting to buy 100% organic produce (which includes grains, legumes, nuts, seeds, and the products made with them).
 Do the best you can, and at least be aware of what crops are highest in pesticide when considering your purchases.